2000222/2000222/README.md

 -->

 - :speak_no_evil: Studying Automation and Artificial Intelligence.
 (Master Student)
-- 🌱 Computer Vision and Robotics lover & researcher.
+- 🌱 Computer Vision and Robotics Lover & Researcher.
 - ✨ Looking for cooperation with new ideas for AI projects.
 - 😄 Enjoy doing scientific research in a beautiful university.
 - :purple_heart: Fighting everyday and create our fantastic future!